What Not to Put Down a Waste Disposal

 Flour

 Flour is used in cooking to absorb liquid and make a paste.
-Of course, that paste and your plumbing don’t mix – so don’t put flour down the waste disposal.
+Of course, that paste and your plumbing do not mix, so do not put flour down the waste disposal.

 Ground Coffee

-Ground coffee readily absorbs water, so when it finds its way into the plumbing it’ll turn into a foul-smelling sludge that’ll take weeks to decay.
-Don't put coffee down your waste disposal unit - put it on the compost heap.
+Ground coffee readily absorbs water, so when it finds its way into the plumbing it will turn into a foul smelling sludge that will take weeks to decay.
+Do not put coffee down your waste disposal unit.
+Put it on a compost heap.

 Celery

-You might not think of celery as something that could cause problems, but unfortunately it’s made of long, stringy fibres which can wrap around the inside of a waste disposal unit.
+You might not think of celery as something that could cause problems, but unfortunately it is made of long, stringy fibres which can wrap around the inside of a waste disposal unit.
 The same is true of asparagus.

 Stones

 While small seeds are fine, the stones you get in a plum or avocado are generally too large and tough to be properly ground up.
-As such, they’ll stick around in your waste disposal.
+As such, they will stick around in your waste disposal.
 The same is true of coconut shells and other items of a similar firmness.

 Eggshells

-While the shells themselves aren’t too much of a problem, the membrane that lines the interior can be, since it can wrap around the inside of the unit and wreak havoc.
+While the shells themselves are not too much of a problem, the membrane that lines the interior can be, since it can wrap around the inside of the unit and wreak havoc.

 Onion skins

-This one’s a little bit more contentious, as you might be able to get away with the occasional onion -but onions also come with a membrane that can sometimes stick to the inside of the unit.
+This one is a little bit more contentious, as you might be able to get away with the occasional onion.
+However, onions also come with a membrane that can sometimes stick to the inside of the unit.
 Add them to the compost heap instead.

 Non-food items

-This general term encompasses anything that isn’t food – everything from a runaway fork that you might have accidentally dropped in there, to cigarette butts or food packaging.
-Don’t be lazy – stick them in the bin, instead.
+This general term encompasses anything that is not food, everything from a runaway fork that you might have accidentally dropped in there, to cigarette butts or food packaging.
+Do not be lazy, stick them in the bin instead.